Curriculum, subjects, number of hours

 Courses of the secondary education with the VET certificate (střední vzdělání s výučním listem) (ISCED 353) include:

-• H category – three-year vocational courses
+- H category – three-year courses with VET certificate

 Courses of the secondary education (střední vzdělání) include:

-• J category (ISCED 353) – intellectually less demanding two-year vocational courses
+- J category (ISCED 353) – less demanding two-year vocational courses intended for pupils with special educational needs

 In international comparisons the fields of study of lyceums are also considered as general education.
 The concept of framework education programmes for the fields of study of lyceums corresponds to vocational education.
 Thus information on the fields of study of lyceums is included in the section Vocational education.